 Let us learn about few oral, ear and head therapy, their benefits, procedure etc. It is the 22nd Chapter of Ashtanga Hrudaya Sutrasthana, written by Acharya Vagbhata, son of Vaidyapathi Simhagupta.
 The chapter is called Gandushadi Vidhi Adhyaya, because it starts with explanation of Gandusha – mouth gargling.

 Types of Full volume mouth gargling – Gandusha Prakara –

-Note: Gandusha is treatment procedure wherein the patient holds the liquid medicine in his mouth, to its full, for specific time period.
+Note: Gandusha is a treatment procedure wherein the patient holds the liquid medicine in his mouth, to its full capacity, for a specific time period.

 Gandusha is of four kinds, viz –

 Snigdha – lubricating, with oils and fats – for Vata imbalance disorder